CEED/libCEED/libceed-mixed-design-decisions.md

 Currently, `CeedVectorSetArray` will allocate new memory if `array` is NULL and the mode is `CEED_COPY_VALUES`.
-In a multiprecision `CeedVector`, this would correspond to either allocating memory in the vector's current preferred precision (in the version where `SetArray` doesn't have a requested/preferred precision parameter) or the requested precision.
+In a multiprecision `CeedVector`, this would correspond to either allocating memory in the `CeedScalar` precision, or the given precision argument (in a two-precision case, the one for the data could be ignored/zero and the requested precision would determine the allocation type?).

-A final note about the behavior of `SetArray` is that of the preferred precision.
-If we can set data with more than one precision currently active to the `CeedVector` at the same time (taking a `CeedScalarArray` parameter as input, but without a preferred precision parameter), how would the `CeedVector` know which precision it should consider its preferred precision moving foward?
-(Note that if `SetArray` is called through a general interface with `void *`, we would of course have to provide information about the type of the data in the `void *`, but this could be used as the preferred precision or in addition to a preferred precision parameter, if we want the routine to do automatic conversion.)

 ***Discussion point: multiple versions of `GetArray`/read/write access?***
 Would we want to add another option for the case where we are getting read/write access *only* to overwrite